intel-analytics/BigDL-2.x/zoo/src/main/java/com/intel/analytics/zoo/pipeline/inference/abstract-Inference-model.md

 ### Highlights

-1. Easy-to-use API for prediction with deep learning models.
+1. Easy-to-use java API for loading and prediction with deep learning models.

-2. In a few lines, run large scale inference from pre-trained models of Caffe, Tensorflow.
+2. In a few lines, run large scale inference from pre-trained models of Analytics-Zoo, Caffe, Tensorflow.

 ## Primary APIs